Wesius/Skin-Lesion-Melanoma-Analyzer/README.md

    - Employs early stopping to prevent overfitting
    - Uses a learning rate scheduler to adjust the learning rate during training

-3. **Evaluation**: The `evaluate_model()` function assesses the model's performance on the test set, providing accuracy and a detailed classification report.
+3. **Evaluation**: The `evaluate_model()` function assesses the model's performance on the test set to promote accuracy and create a detailed classification report.

 ### Analysis